bxparks/rpn83p/USER_GUIDE.md

 functionality is usually marked as `X<>Y` on HP calculators.

-This mapping of the `(` and `)` to these stack functions is identical to the mapping used by the [HP-30b](https://en.wikipedia.org/wiki/HP_30b) when it is placed into its RPN mode.
+This mapping of the `(` and `)` to these stack functions is identical to the mapping used by the [HP-30b](https://en.wikipedia.org/wiki/HP_30b) when it is in RPN mode.
 (The HP-30b supports both algebraic and RPN entry modes.)

 The `2ND` `ANS` button is mapped to the `LastX` functionality of HP calculators.
 It is the value of the `X` register of the most recent operation.
 It can be used